NOUIY/aws-cdk-guide/v2/configure-synth.md

       aws:cdk:path: S3BucketAppStack/myBucket/Resource
 ```

-The following is an example of a custom construct named `Bar` that defines an Amazon S3 bucket\.
+The following is an example of a custom construct named `Bar` that defines an Amazon S3 bucket.
 The `Bar` construct includes the custom construct `Foo` in its path:

 ------
 #### [ TypeScript ]